 - Airbnb: for a home away from home,

-If money is not a problem, you can spoil yourself staying in some amazing 4 and 5 stars hotels across the globe.
+If money is not a problem, you can spoil yourself by staying in some amazing 4 and 5 stars hotels across the globe.
 But even though, research before booking, you can stretch your money and invest in some great and unique experiences.

 On the other hand, if you are really on a budget think about doing house and pet sitting.
-Free accommodation, lovely pets and a great way to travel as a local.
+Free accommodation, lovely pets and a great way to travel like a local.
 We have done it a couple of times and love it.
 Couchsurfing is another free option, we haven’t done it, but some people love it.

 How to pack to travel the world for 1 or 2 years?

-On February of 2016 we decided to change our big backpacks [15 to 17 kg each bag] for two carry-on backpacks.
+In February of 2016, we decided to change our big backpacks [15 to 17 kg each bag] for two carry-on backpacks.
 It was a big change and we wrote a blog post explaining the whole process and why we did it.
 For me it wasn’t an easy decision, but so far no regrets.
 Be inspired by my light packing, watch our video and learn some tips to pack smart and choose the rights clothes for traveling the world.

 Curious about what we use for photography and blogging?
 All our travel equipment, electronics and camera gears are listed on our Travel Resource page.
 Check it out!